vineetk1/Build-a-Deep-Learning-machine/README.md

 **NOTE: This is work in progress.
-This message will be removed soon when this work is completed.**
+This message will be removed soon when this work is completed.**  x
 <!-- vim-markdown-toc GFM -->
 * [Pick hardware components](#pick-hardware-components)
 * [Assemble hardware components](#assemble-hardware-components)